A new model for magnetoreception: Discussion

+The model we have proposed could be tested, and we now discuss some possible experiments that might be performed.
+First, it would be very interesting to probe the RF disruption mechanism further.
+In particular, if one could test the ability of a bird to navigate in an RF field across a range of static fields, it should be possible to obtain the width of the triplet resonance line that causes the disruption.
+Indeed, we would expect to find (at least) two resonances, one corresponding to the electron resonance and the other to the hole resonance (in a radical pair picture, the hole resonance would be the resonance of the second unpaired radical spin).
+A full mapping of the occurring resonances and their frequency dependence on changes in the external magnetic field would help to answer the question whether the directionality of the compass molecule is provided by an anisotropic g-factor or by an anisotropic hyperfine tensor.
 A second possibility is that birds using the mechanism we propose would be very sensitive to the polarization of the light used to induce the magnetoreception.
 The rod like molecules discussed in this paper would be expected to have a highly anisotropic electric susceptibility, and so the method we propose might only work in polarized light for molecules of certain orientations.
 It may be that the birds can adapt to this, but by changing the polarization of the light to which the birds are exposed periodically any adaption could be prevented, and again we might expect to see disruption of magnetoreception.
+In vitro experiments showing an electroluminescence would help to differentiate our proposed method from the previous RP based models.
+Precursor experiments similar to the artificial compass demonstrated by Maeda \textit{et al.} \cite{maeda08} could first be performed on candidate molecules in the laboratory to identify the specific sets of parameters for experiments on live birds.

 We have proposed a comprehensive model that would allow a bird to sense the direction of the Earth's magnetic field.
 It relies only on processes that are common to standard ideas of vision mechanism and processes that exploit perfectly standard features of small biomolecules; nothing exotic is required.
-Further, we have shown that a long lived triplet, essential for understanding the observed disruption of the effect by very weak radio waves, could have evolved through natural selection.
-Interestingly a number of human biomedical disorders are attributed -- with many doubts and reservations -- to low intensity, oscillating, electromagnetic fields in the same frequency range that disrupts magnetism-based bird navigation.~\cite{adair00, robertson09}
+Further, we have suggested that a long lived triplet, essential for understanding the observed disruption of the effect by very weak radio waves, could have evolved through natural selection.
+Interestingly a number of human biomedical disorders are attributed -- with many doubts and reservations -- to low intensity, oscillating, electromagnetic fields in the same frequency range that disrupts magnetism-based bird navigation~\cite{adair00, robertson09}.